qualitymanifest/find-dup-values/README.md

 Recursively navigates a file tree and searches inside files for repeated strings and numbers.
 Then, prints out a list of all repeated values and the files they are found in.
 Useful to find values that should be moved to a constants file.

-Needs a lot of work:
-- Need to investigate compatibility with other languages.
-Currently only tested with `.js` files, where there are considerations like ignoring `require`s and `imports`, etc. Will likely require slightly different regex for other languages.
-- Test coverage
-- Error handling

 ### Usage:

 ```
 node main.js [options]